Generic selectors

 • Color: Yellowish and black

-The Greek tortoise is a popular species that can make an excellent pet if given the right housing and care.
-These small tortoises reach a manageable maximum size of just 8 inches or so, making them a good choice for indoor care in a temperature-controlled environment with UVB lighting.
+The Greek tortoise is one of the most popular species in the hobby and can make an excellent pet with the right housing and care.
+These tortoises reach a manageable maximum size of around 8 inches (20 cm), making them suitable for indoor care in a temperature-controlled environment with proper UVB lighting.

 9. Indian Star